 You'll know if there's likely to be any additional costs at your free initial appointment**.
 Our team will then guide you through everything you need to know, step by step, so you feel comfortable and informed before you make a decision to proceed.
 We'll do everything we can to minimise costs and maximise your compensation.

 What to expect during your case

 Every case is different.
-It could take months or years depending on your injury and circumstances, but there are a number of steps you generally go through while making a road or transport accident injury claim.
+It could take months or years depending on your injury and circumstances, but there are a number of steps you generally go through while making a road, transport or car accident injury claim.
 Our expert and caring legal team can guide you through all of them to ensure you get the best possible outcome.

 Make a claim

 You'll need to make a claim with the insurance company or government agency that manages these types of claims in your State.